telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-genres.md

 ---
 title: Create the Genre Page
+page_title: Create the Genre Page | Music Store Web App Tutorial
+description: "Learn how to create the Genre page in the Kendo UI Music Store Web Application sample project by using Telerik UI for ASP.NET MVC."
+slug: createthegenrepage_muscistorewebapp_aspnetmvc
 position: 4
 ---

-# Create the Genre Page - Kendo UI Music Store
+# Create the Genre Page

 The Genre listing will display all the albums in a selected genre.
 The albums will be limited to 20 per page, and display paging navigation at both the top and bottom.